-CYP1A2 provides instructions to make an enzyme that is involved in the metabolism of caffeine.
-Variants in this gene may impact your predisposition for high blood pressure depending on your caffeine consumption.
+The CYP1A2 gene provides instructions to make an enzyme that is involved in the metabolism of caffeine.

-Detoxification involves a number of processes in the body that remove harmful substances (toxins).
-Your body detoxifies both environmental toxins and those generated as a natural byproduct of your body’s metabolism.
+Detoxification involves a number of processes in the body that remove harmful substances.
+The body detoxifies both environmental toxins and those generated as a natural byproduct of the body’s metabolism.

 The parts of vegetables, whole grains, fruit, legumes, and nuts that cannot be digested by humans.
-There are two types of dietary fiber, soluble and insoluble.
-Most fiber-rich foods contain both types of fiber, with one type predominating over the other.
+The two types of dietary fiber are soluble and insoluble.
+Most fiber-rich foods contain both types of fiber in varying proportions.

-A type of white blood cell that functions in allergic responses and to help resist infections.
+A type of white blood cell that functions chiefly in allergic responses.